A Perron-Frobenius Theorem for Strongly Aperiodic Stochastic Chains: Applications

 \subsection{Some Other Applications}

-We now briefly discuss a few other applications of our main results. \begin{enumerate} \item \textit{Multiple Consensus:} We say that {multiple consensus}~\cite{bolouki2014geometric} occurs whenever $\lim_{t\to\infty} x(t)$ exists but is not necessarily a multiple of the consensus vector $\allone$, meaning that different entries of $x(t)$ may or may not converge to different limits.
-An immediate consequence of Theorem~\ref{thm:ct_main} above and Theorem 2 of~\cite{bolouki2014geometric} is that multiple consensus always occurs in the continuous-time dynamics $\dot x(t)=A(t)x(t)$ if $\{A(t)\}_{t\geq 0}$ is an approximately reciprocal chain that satisfies Assumption~\ref{assume:uniform_bound}. \item \textit{\'Eminence Grise Coalitions:} In essence, an \'eminence grise coalition (EGC,~\cite{bolouki2015eminence}) is a subset of the total agent population that has the ability to steer the opinions of all the individuals in the network to a desired consensus asymptotically in time.
+Below we discuss a few other applications of our results. \begin{enumerate} \item \textit{Multiple Consensus:} We say that {multiple consensus}~\cite{bolouki2014geometric} occurs whenever $\lim_{t\to\infty} x(t)$ exists but is not necessarily a multiple of the consensus vector $\allone_n$, meaning that different entries of $x(t)$ may or may not converge to different limits.
+An immediate consequence of Theorem~\ref{thm:ct_main} above and Theorem 2 of~\cite{bolouki2014geometric} is that multiple consensus always occurs in the continuous-time dynamics $\dot x(t)=A(t)x(t)$ if $\{A(t)\}_{t\geq 0}$ is an approximately reciprocal chain that satisfies Assumption~\ref{assume:uniform_bound}. \item \textit{\'Eminence Grise Coalitions:} An \'eminence grise coalition (EGC,~\cite{bolouki2015eminence}) is a subset of the total agent population that has the ability to steer the opinions of all the individuals in the network to a desired consensus asymptotically in time.
 A direct consequence of Theorem~\ref{thm:ct_main} above and Corollary 3 of~\cite{bolouki2015eminence} is as follows: if $\{A(t)\}_{t\geq 0}$ is an approximately reciprocal chain satisfying Assumption~\ref{assume:uniform_bound}, then the size of a minimal EGC of a network with dynamics $\dot x(t)=A(t)x(t)$ is the number of connected components in the infinite flow graph of $\{A(t)\}_{t\geq 0}$. \item \textit{Distributed Optimization:} A typical distributed optimization framework consists of a network of $n$ interacting agents with the common objective of minimizing the sum of $n$ convex functions $\{f_i:\R^d\rightarrow\R^d \}_{i=1}^n$ subject to the constraint that for each $i\in[n]$, the function $f_i$ is known only to agent $i$.
-Notably,~\cite{touri2015continuous} provides a continuous-time algorithm for distributed optimization without requiring the associated stochastic chain $\{A(t)\}_{t\geq 0}$ to be \textit{cut-balanced}~\cite{touri2012product}.
+Notably,~\cite{touri2015continuous} provides a continuous-time algorithm for distributed optimization without requiring the associated stochastic chain $\{A(t)\}_{t\geq 0}$ to be \textit{cut-balanced}~\cite{touri2013product}.
 However, the results therein are based on an assumption involving an abstract concept called \textit{Class $\pstar$ flows}, the interpretation of which is aided significantly by results such as Theorem~\ref{thm:ct_main}. \item \textit{Distributed Learning/Hypothesis Testing:} In a typical distributed learning scenario, there is a set of possible states of the world, of which a subset of states are true.
 In addition, there is a network of interacting agents whose common objective is to learn the identity of the true state through mutual interaction as well as by performing private measurements on the state of the world.
-We note that~\cite{parasnis2019nonbayesian} generalizes certain known results on distributed learning to networks described by random, independently distributed time-varying directed graphs.
+Our prior work~\cite{parasnis2022non} generalizes certain known results on distributed learning to networks described by random, independently distributed time-varying directed graphs.
 Importantly, the sequence of weighted adjacency matrices of all the networks considered therein are assumed to belong to Class $\pstar$.
-Hence, along with Definitions~\ref{def:indep_rand_chain} and~\ref{def:rand_class_pstar}, Theorem~\ref{thm:main} significantly facilitates our interpretation of the main results of~\cite{parasnis2019nonbayesian}. \end{enumerate}
+Hence, along with the concept of Class $\pstar$ for independent random chains, Theorem~\ref{thm:main} significantly facilitates our interpretation of the main results of~\cite{parasnis2022non}. \end{enumerate}